giusguerrini/xwterm/README.md

 	</html>

 The only thing the programmer has to do is to create an instance of the "AnsiTerm" class.
-By default, AnsiTerm's constructor generates a private "div" container, but you can put a terminal inside a "div" of your choice by specifying its ID:
+By default, AnsiTerm's constructor connect its main "div" container to the document body, but you can put a terminal inside a container of your choice by specifying its ID:

 	...
 	<div id="myterminal"></div>